Campus: Columbus, Lima, Marion, Mansfield, Newark

 - A minimum of a 2.0 cumulative point-hour ratio and a minimum of a 2.0 pre-major point-hour ratio after completion of the required pre-major courses

-Students who have completed a majority of General Education requirements and meet certain criteria may apply to the Career Acceleration Plan (CAP), which allows selected students to complete required major courses for the social work degree in three semesters.
+Students who have completed a majority of General Education requirements and meet certain criteria may declare the Career Acceleration Plan, which allows selected students to complete required major courses for the social work degree in three semesters.
 However, if all GE courses and social work electives are not completed prior to admission to CAP, additional semesters may be needed to complete the social work degree.

 Pre-major social work requirements